 Kurt Vonnegut wrote the kind of books that students in the 1960s bought to stoke their outrage and disdain.
 Outrage over the war in Vietnam, disdain for their conformist, establishment parents.
-They were funny, too.

-His novels combined wit, futuristic fantasy and satire.
-Young people loved them.
+Young people loved his work, which included 14 novels, short stories, plays and nonfiction..
 But they bought Kurt Vonnegut in paperback, which didn’t generate the kind of royalties hardbacks did.
-He had to pick up work to support his large family, which lived in a shingled Cape on Scudder Lane in West Barnstable.
+He had to pick up work to support his family while they lived in a shingled Cape on Scudder Lane in West Barnstable.

 The Germans captured him at the Battle of the Bulge and sent him to live in a slaughterhouse in Dresden, where he worked in a malt syrup factory.
 During the firebombing, he survived in a meat locker three stories underground.